 For additional forms or assistance, please call the Business Admin Manager at 770-414-9390 ext.
-112 or 800-866-4400, ext.
-112.
+1112.

 Reporting

 All cash receipts (i.e., contributions, fund raising events, grants, etc.) must be separately entered on a Special Olympics Georgia Receipt Form.
 The receipt information is listed on the Revenue Summary Sheet and forwarded monthly to the SOGA Office.